mafm/ledger.fs/README.md

 ## Origins

-Ledger.fs is an FSharp rewrite of [ledger.py](https://github.com/mafm/ledger.py/) which was inspired by John Wiegley's [Ledger](http://www.ledger-cli.org/)
+Ledger.fs is an F# rewrite of [ledger.py](https://github.com/mafm/ledger.py/) which was inspired by John Wiegley's [Ledger](http://www.ledger-cli.org/)